 Last week, Synthace attended the Cell & Gene Therapy Bioprocessing & Commercialisation conference in Boston, MA.
 The conference provided a window into the state-of-the-art, with the discussion seemingly moving on from the now widely appreciated ‘COGS’ crisis, to the appraisal of innovative technologies within both R&D and manufacturing.

-In this blog post, Synthace’s corporate strategy manager Dr Peter Crane details 3 analytics trends to watch-out for, before highlighting some of the resultant informatics challenges facing the field.
+In this blog post, Synthace’s corporate strategy manager Dr Peter Crane details 3 analytics trends to watch out for, before highlighting some of the resultant informatics challenges facing the field.

 A window to the bioprocess: From discrete at-line to continuous in-line analytics

-Process analytical technologies (PAT) such as inline real-time sensing technology has the potential to enable proactive bioprocess decision making, as part of a Quality by Design framework (QbD).
+Process analytical technologies (PAT) such as inline real-time sensing technology has the potential to enable proactive bioprocess decision-making, as part of a Quality by Design framework (QbD).
 QbD is an approach that uses techniques like Design of Experiments (DoE) to improve the robustness of the manufacturing process.

-Many companies already implement some in-line measurements into their bioprocesses (e.g. temperature probes) but newer techniques are rapidly being developed that allow for the interrogation of metabolites without the need for the time consuming at-line assays.
+Many companies already implement some in-line measurements into their bioprocesses (e.g. temperature probes) but newer techniques are rapidly being developed that allow for the interrogation of metabolites without the need for the time-consuming at-line assays.

 One good example of this is Raman spectroscopy.
-In work published by the Cell & Gene Therapy Catapult in London, it was shown that raw Raman spectra could be processed, analysed and compared to LC-MS data sets, allowing the use of Raman as an in-line optical ‘soft sensor’ for key metabolites.
+In work published by the Cell & Gene Therapy Catapult in London, it was shown that raw Raman spectra could be processed, analyzed, and compared to LC-MS data sets, allowing the use of Raman as an in-line optical ‘soft sensor’ for key metabolites.

 Cell and Gene Therapies often have multiple mechanisms of action (MoA).
-Demonstrating potency of the MoA’s is a key requirement for cGMP product characterisation and also for dosing into the patient.
+Demonstrating potency of the MoA’s is a key requirement for cGMP product characterization and also for dosing into the patient.
 Robust ‘panels’ of predictive in-vitro potency assays developed earlier (perhaps even in R&D) would provide tremendous benefit to the field but is difficult to achieve in practice.

 Common examples of potency assays include: the cell cytotoxicity assay for T-cell therapies; flow cytometry assays for surrogate markers for clinical efficacy such as CD8+/CD4+; and IFN-g ELISA for proinflammatory cytokine production.

-Companies are often seeking to triangulate potency through correlating several of the above assays, rather than relying on one method alone.
+Companies are often seeking to triangulate potency by correlating several of the above assays, rather than relying on one method alone.
 Rapidly aggregating this data across multiple analytical steps naturally introduces data management challenges.
 These challenges are compounded when leveraging next-generation techniques that generate larger volumes of higher content data, and in autologous products, with variable donor materials.